mohaliyet/Python-Programming/1-Python Programming - Beginners Level/module_10-final-project-and-course-review.md

         ```

 - **Simple Number-Guessing Game**
-    - Create a game where the computer randomly selects a number, and the user has to guess it.
+    - Create a game where the user thinks of a number between 1 and 100, and the computer tries to guess it based on the user's feedback.
     - Example:
         ```python
         def guess_number():